GuyCarver/OpenOther/README.md

 If an "extensions" settings entry exists for the view files are search 1st forward in the list from the current extenstion then forward from the beginning of the list to the current extension.

+NOTE: The Extensions settings are usually set by the language package.

 ### Key Bindings:

 * f11 = Open another file.